This website uses cookies

 TTFB on Cloudways Servers

-For the sake of testing, I launched a 2GB DigitalOcean server (at the London data center) with all the default settings.
+For the sake of testing, I launched a 2GB DigitalOcean server (at the New York data center) with all the default settings.
 Next, I installed Breeze to enable minification and grouping.

-You can see the Time To First Byte (TTFB) is under 200 ms which fits guidelines by Google.
+You can see that the Time To First Byte (TTFB) is under 200 ms, which fits Google’s guidelines.

 Summary

-Improving the overall performance and reducing server response time for a WordPress site is a matter of following all the best practices.
-When you are satisfied with the TTFB value of your hosting provider, you can start implementing the tips to speed up a WordPress site.
+Following all the best practices can improve a WordPress site’s overall performance and reduce server response time.
+When you are satisfied with your hosting provider’s TTFB value, you can start implementing the tips to speed up a WordPress site.

 Frequently Asked Questions